Quick links: Modules | Fees and Funding | Entry Requirements | How to apply

 Fees for distance learning programmes are based on students studying 60 credits per year.

-The fees shown above are the annual fees for students starting their courses September in 2016.
-Please note that where courses last more than one year, the annual fees for subsequent years on the course may increase due to inflation.
+The fees shown above are the first year fees for students starting their courses September in 2018 and fees may change in subsequent years.

 Learn more about fees and funding